-So, without further ado, let’s finish out our reservations at Fawlty Towers, and see if we can get answers to two big questions that these episodes have left me asking.
+So, without further delay, let’s conclude our stay at Fawlty Towers and seek answers to the pressing questions these episodes have raised.

 Series 2, Episode 5: “The Anniversary”